Allentown Spousal Support & Alimony Lawyer

 In determining alimony, the courts consider 17 factors from Section 3701 of the Pennsylvania Divorce Code.
 Among the most important of these factors are the length of the marriage, the value of the marital property, how that property is divided, and whether the recipient spouse has any significant separate assets.

 Typically, pendente lite hearings are scheduled and the two sides work to come to an agreement before even appearing before the judge.
 If you do get as far as appearing in court, this is a practical discussion of evidence relating to income and expenses.

 Discuss Your Spousal Support Issue with Regan Law Firm

-Support issues can be complex, which is why it is important to work with a family law attorney who can ensure that you receive a fair outcome.
+Support issues can be complex, which is why it is important to work with an attorney who can ensure that you receive a fair outcome.
 Attorney Kevin P. Regan has over 13 years of experience helping individuals and families in Allentown and throughout Lehigh Valley and has been voted a Super Lawyers® Rising Star® by a peer review.
 If you need assistance with support or alimony after a divorce, please do not hesitate to contact the firm to request a free & confidential case review.